 FMNH FMNHINS 0000 375 326

-- File linkScanner: Field Museum of Natural History - Insects Division
+- File linkScanner: Field Museum of Natural History - Department of Zoology - Division of Insects

 Disclaimer: The Field Museum's online Zoological Collections Database may contain specimens and historical records that are culturally sensitive.
 Some records may also include offensive language.
 These records do not reflect the Field Museum’s current viewpoint but rather the social attitudes and circumstances of the time period when specimens were collected or cataloged.